Zucchini Muffins

 Serving and Pairings

-These zucchini muffins pair wonderfully with a dollop of cream cheese or a smear of butter.
-They also make a great companion to a cup of coffee or tea, perfect for a cozy breakfast or afternoon snack.
+Zucchini muffins pair wonderfully with a dollop of cream cheese or a smear of butter.
+They can also be enjoyed alongside a cup of tea or coffee for a delightful snack.

 Storage and Reheating

-Store cooled muffins in an airtight container at room temperature for up to 3 days.
-For longer storage, freeze them in a zip-top bag for up to 3 months.
-To reheat, simply pop them in the microwave for a few seconds or warm in the oven.
+Store zucchini muffins in an airtight container at room temperature for up to 3 days.
+For longer storage, freeze them for up to 3 months.
+To reheat, simply microwave for 20-30 seconds or warm them in the oven.

 Cooking Mistakes

-• Overmixing the batter can lead to dense muffins.
+- Overmixing the batter can result in dense muffins.

 Helpful Tips

-• Experiment with spices like nutmeg or ginger for unique flavors.
+- Experiment with spices like nutmeg for a unique flavor.

-• Try adding dried fruits for extra sweetness.
+- Try adding dried fruits like raisins or cranberries for added sweetness.

 FAQs